Vermont parcel data downloads and services can be found at the Vermont Open Geodata Portal!

 - Targeted Natural Resource Conservation

-- An ongoing Program will work with each town to determine the best way to ensure annual data updates that continue to meet the state data standard: from simply collecting updated parcel data from the town's mapping contractor, to actually editing and updating the parcel data for the town.
+- An ongoing maintenance program will work with each town to determine the best way to ensure annual data updates that continue to meet the state data standard: from simply collecting updated parcel data from the town's mapping contractor, to actually editing and updating the parcel data for the town.

 Vermont’s towns are responsible for determining the value of real estate owned within their boundaries and for taxing those properties.
 For many years, land ownership information was of interest to the owners, neighbors, town, and no one else.